 Istanbul, formerly known as Byzantium and later Constantinople, is one of the world’s greatest cities.
 Spanning across two continents (Europe and Asia), Istanbul has been situated at a crossroad of civilizations for thousands of years.
 As such, today it is rich in cultural influences, impactful history, and majestic beauty.
-And with so much to see and do you may wonder: which are the more unique experiences and unmissable activities to do in Istanbul?
+And with so much to see and things to do in Istanbul, you may wonder: which are the more unique experiences and unmissable activities in Istanbul?
 After spending a month in Turkey, here’s my round-up list of top Istanbul highlights.

 I highly recommend taking this class and learning how to cook with such a unique combination of spices and flavors!